U.S. FAA approves design of 737 MAX 8200 variant - Up News Info

 Ryanair Group Chief Executive Michael O’Leary said last week the airline expected to receive eight of the MAX aircraft in April, another eight in May and none in June.

 Ryanair is the launch customer for the 737-8 variant after the carrier placed its first order for 100 airplanes and 100 options in late 2014, followed by firm orders of 10 airplanes in 2017 and 25 in 2018.
 Ryanair did not immediately comment late Wednesday.
-(Reporting by David Shepardson; Editing by Chris Reese and Gerry Doyle)
+(Reporting by David Shepardson; Editing by Gerry Doyle and Christopher Cushing)